A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Introduction

 \section{Introduction}

-The Convolutional Neural Networks (CNN) are susceptible to perturbations in the input \cite{szegedy2013intriguing} even after demonstrating remarkable efficiency on challenging computer vision tasks, akin to the vulnerable heel of the mighty Achilles.
-As CNNs are being increasingly deployed in critical applications like autonomous driving, fraud detection, etc. their sensitivity to perturbations can result in serious adversity.
-This inspired the research community to consider the study of adversarial perturbations as immensely important and subsequently venture diverse schools of thought.
+The remarkably efficient Convolutional Neural Networks (CNN) are susceptible to perturbations in the input \cite{szegedy2013intriguing} akin to the vulnerable heel of the mighty Achilles.
+As CNNs are being increasingly deployed as classifiers, object detectors etc. in critical applications like autonomous driving, fraud detection, etc. their sensitivity to perturbations can result in serious adversity \cite{Li2021handwritten}.
+This inspired the research community to consider the study of adversarial perturbations for deep convolutional image classifiers \cite{moosavi2016deepfool} and object detectors \cite{Xiao2021Object} as immensely important and subsequently venture diverse schools of thought.

-Adversarial perturbations can be devised using two main strategies, viz. white-box and black-box attacks.
-In the white-box setting, which has been widely explored \cite{goodfellow2014explaining,moosavi2016deepfool,carlini2017towards}, the attacker has full access to the parameters, the gradients of the loss function concerning the target class label(s) to the input image(s), and the architecture of the CNN which is to be attacked.
-In contrast, in the relatively less explored black-box setting \cite{papernot2017practical}, the attacker only has access to the decisions made by the target classifier.
-Since black-box approaches like \cite{dang2017evading,guo19simba} do not rely on any classifier-intrinsic information, the resulting perturbations generally have greater transferability compared to white-box attacks.
-Moreover, black-box attacks are more practical as model-specific information is often unavailable in real-world settings.
+Adversarial perturbations \cite{Biggio2018Wild} can be devised using two main strategies, namely white-box and black-box attacks.
+In the initially designed and thus more widely explored white-box setting \cite{goodfellow2014explaining,carlini2017towards}, the attacker has full access to the parameters, the gradients of the loss function concerning the target class label(s) to the input image(s), and the architecture of the CNN which is to be attacked.
+However, model-specific information is likely to be often unavailable in real-world settings, thus a more practical problem was set in the form of black-box attack \cite{papernot2017practical}.
+In the black-box setting contrary to the white-box the access of the attacker is restricted to only the decisions made by the target classifier.
+Since black-box approaches \cite{dang2017evading} do not rely on any classifier-intrinsic information, the resulting perturbations generally have greater transferability compared to white-box attacks.
+Moreover, by design black-box setting allows employing a wider variety of strategies such as ensemble to device better performing attacks \cite{Hang2020ensemble}.